Heidal Municipality: Geography

-The municipality is located in the Heidal valley.
-Nord-Fron Municipality is located to the south and east, Vågå Municipality was to the west and north, and Sel Municipality was to the northeast.
+The municipality is in the Heidal valley.
+Nord-Fron Municipality is to the south and east, Vågå Municipality was to the west and north, and Sel Municipality was to the northeast.
 The highest point in the municipality was the 1745 m tall mountain Mukampen.

 Government

 While it existed, Heidal Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Eidsivating Court of Appeal.

 Municipal council

-The municipal council (Heradsstyre) of Heidal was made up of 13 representatives that were elected to four year terms.
+The municipal council (Heradsstyre) of Heidal was made up of 13 representatives that were elected to four-year terms.
 The tables below show the historical composition of the council by political party.